EUDR – European Deforestation Regulation

 Your added value

 With our holistic approach, we provide you with support throughout the entire process to meet the requirements of the EUDR.
-From identifying the products and business units affected by the EUDR, prioritising and strategically addressing existing gaps, to the optional design of your due diligence system, through to operationalisation and reporting – our experts are at your side with reliable advice and information.
+From identifying the products and business units affected by the EUDR, prioritizing and strategically addressing existing gaps, to the optional design of your due diligence system, through to operationalization and reporting – our experts are at your side with reliable advice and information.

 Follow us